SharkUncle/deep-abyss/OWASP_TD/threatdragon.md

 It will save the model in a 'JSON' format.

-Next, to work on the project click on the name of the model .
+Next, to work on the project click on the name of the model.
 It will open the mode creation page.
 On the left panel it is

+** IN PROGRESS**

 This resource help to create the diagram threat model: https://owasp.org/www-project-threat-dragon/docs-2/diagrams/